tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 ## Extra Navigation Nodes
 Duration: hh:mm:ss

 There are **2 extra nodes** related to `NavMeshes`/`NavigationRegions`, that can be used.
-This chapter is a bit **optional** but I recommend at least looking through it, so that you know that these nodes exist.
+This chapter is a bit **optional**, but I recommend at least looking through it, so that you know that these nodes exist.

 ### NavigationObstacle3D